microsoft/fluentui/rfcs/testing.md

   Integration tests mirror Unit tests in terms of focus but for cases where you want to test your component/service with other components/services, without mocking those dependencies.
 Currently we don't differentiate them from Unit tests but a possibility would be to split them into separate files.
 However, given our tight dependency on other utilities on our components (i.e. `make-styles`) such deliniation might be complicated.

+- **Performance**

+  These are tests that focus on testing rendering performance.
+They are covered by our performance testing utility

+- Accessibility
+- Bundle size
+- Visual Regression
+  Avoid unwanted changes in the styling
+- E2E
+  User behavior/interaction testing

 <!-- This is the bulk of the RFC.
 Explain the proposal or design in enough detail for the inteded audience to understand. -->

 ### Pros and Cons